-- Support of Youth Equine Programs
+Support of Youth Equine Programs

 - Coordinated kiosks at trail-heads to assist all trail users

-- Support development of new road sign for T. Ed Garrison Arena
+- Support the development of a new highway kiosk for T. Ed Garrison Arena

 - Hunter/Jumper Arena at the T. Ed Garrison Arena

 - Additional Outdoor Show Arenas at the T. Ed Garrison Arena